kenohori/my-website/_posts/2016-05-18-configuring-cgal-with-qt5-and-qglviewer-on-mac.md

 <img src="{{ site.baseurl }}/img/blog/lcc-demo.png" class="img-responsive center-block" alt="New project in Xcode">

 CGAL dropped support for Qt4 with version 4.7 in October.
 But alas, its [Homebrew](http://brew.sh) formula hasn't been updated to reflect this.
-In practical terms this means that you can't  compile all the nice CGAL GUI demos out of the (homebrewed) box.
-This is bad if you want to use them as a tutorial or as a base for your own code.
+In practical terms this means *you can't use Qt apps with CGAL*, including all the nice CGAL GUI demos out of the (homebrewed) box.
+This is bad if you want to build your own GUI applications, or use the demos as a tutorial or a base for your own code.

 Recently I spent some time trying to get the Linear Cell Complex demo working on Mac with a minimum of fuss.
 As that demo requires Qt5 and QGLViewer, the same procedure should work for a lot of other demos, so I decided to document it here.
 However, bear in mind that this solution requires you to unlink Qt4 in order to link Qt5, which will break any homebrewed formulae that depend on `qt`[^1].